Brunch & Batter

 When peach season meets tomato season, you get the most deliciously fresh Burrata Caprese Salad with Peaches.
 Who can resist ripe juicy tomatoes, sweet peaches, and the creamiest, most luxurious burrata cheese?
 Drizzled with a simple dressing of olive oil, balsamic and fresh herbs.
 It's light, refreshing, and a healthy start to any meal.

 I'm no peach expert, but I love me some New Jersey peaches (and tomatoes).
-I don't want to brag, but we slaying it over here in the garden state with our summer produce.
+I don't want to brag, but we're slaying it over here in the Garden State with our summer produce.

-Traditional Italian Caprese salad is made with fresh mozzarella cheese, tomatoes, and sweet basil.
-For this salad, I swapped out the mozzarella for its fancier relative, burrata, and added ripe juicy peaches.
+Traditional Italian Caprese salad is made with fresh mozzarella, tomatoes, and sweet basil.
+For this salad, I swapped out the mozzarella for its fancier relative, burrata, and added ripe, juicy peaches.
 Effortless, yet fancy enough for a crowd!

 Jump to: